mostlybadfly/jekyllsite/_posts/2014-10-21-fields-for.md

 end
 {% endhighlight %}

   What I did here was update the value related to the :ingredients key prior to passing the parameters to the Recipe.new(recipe_params) so that it could be interpreted as the string it requires.
-After going to rails console and checking the database record I could see that the ingredients is listed at "2 slices bread", success!
+After going to rails console and checking the database record I could see that the :ingredients is listed at "2 slices bread", success!
 The string saved to the model for later use.

   My next challenge is going to be to include multiple fields, because most recipes involve more than one recipe.
 The end goal for ingredients would be to save an array of ingredients strings that can be displayed in the view.
 I will also be working on an ingredients model which will draw from params[:recipe][:ingredients][:ingredient] to create a relationship between Recipe and Ingredient.